Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Experiments and Results

 \subsubsection{Attack Pattern Extraction}

-We use the same malware split as in the NER task for attack pattern extraction.
-There are usually more sentences in a report that do not contain an attack pattern description than those that do.
-So, we randomly sample the same amount of negative sentences as the number of sentences that include attack patterns to create a balanced dataset for the sentence classification task.
+We use the same malware split in the NER task for attack pattern extraction.
+In a CTI report, usually, there are more sentences without an attack pattern than those that do.
+So, we randomly sample an equal number of negative sentences to balance the dataset for the sentence classification task.
 We fine-tune the transformer models for sentence classification and attack phrase extraction subtasks.
 We use a sequence length of 256 to train these models.
-We use a mini-batch size of 32, and the optimal learning rate from [1e-5, 5e-5, 1e-6], optimized using the validation set.
-We train the sentence classification models for 20 epochs and the attack phrase extraction models for 30 epochs.
-The models are trained using the Adam optimizer \cite{kingma2014adam}as the optimizer for learning the model parameters.
+To train the models, we use a mini-batch size of 32, and the optimal learning rate is chosen from [1e-5, 5e-5, 1e-6] using the validation set.
+We train the sentence classification and attack phrase extraction models for 20 and 30 epochs, respectively.
+We use Adam~\cite{kingma2014adam}as the optimizer for learning the model parameters.

 Table \ref{tab:sent-cls} shows the binary sentence classification task results.
-We achieve greater than 85\% F1-score for all the models with RoBERTa large performing best with an average F1-score of 89.62\%.
-The results for the attack phrase extraction task are in Table in \ref{tab:ent-ext}.
-Here also, we obtain the best result using the RoBERTa-large model, with an average F1-score of 90.64\%.
-These results suggest that our algorithm can detect the relevant sentences for attack patterns from the text and extract the part of the sentence that mentions the attack patterns with a high degree of accuracy.

-To learn the optimal parameter values $w_t$ and $\tau$ required for mapping to MITRE ID, we manually map 80 randomly selected attack pattern descriptions annotated in our training corpus with their corresponding MITRE ID.
-The optimum values for the two parameters were $0.4$ and $0.6$, respectively.
+We achieve greater than 85\% F1-score for all the models, with RoBERTa large performing best with an average F1-score of 89.62\%.
+Table \ref{tab:ent-ext} shows the result for the attack phrase extraction task.
+Again, the RoBERTa-large model achieves the best result with an average F1-score of 90.64\%.
+These results indicate that our algorithm can effectively identify the relevant sentences for attack patterns and accurately extract relevant parts.
+To learn the optimal parameter values $w_t$ and $\tau$ required for mapping to MITRE ID, we manually map 80 randomly selected attack pattern descriptions annotated in our training corpus with their corresponding ATT\&CK ID.
+The optimum values for the two parameters are $0.4$ and $0.6$, respectively.